rouxpz/fclc-data-vis/README.md

 - The process you used to visualize or represent the data
 - Post-mortem on whether or not you think the project achieves your initial goals.
 If it didn't, that's okay; just describe what you learned through this process.
 If your goals changed over the course of working on the project, please describe that too.
 - Screenshots, video documentation, or live web link to the working project
-- Link to the code posted somewhere (either on Github or your blog).
+- Link to the code posted somewhere (either on GitHub or your blog).

-### December 17 (Finals Week): Week 14 - Final Presentations
+### December 10: Week 14 - Final Presentations

 ## University Statement on Academic Integrity
 A University, by its nature, strives to foster and recognize originality of thought.
 Originality can only be recognized, however, when people acknowledge the sources of ideas or works that are not their own.
 Therefore, students must maintain the highest standards with regards to honesty, effort and performance.
 Violations of academic integrity include, but are not limited to: plagiarism, cheating on exams, false authorship, and destruction of library materials needed for a course.
 This policy gives definitions and instances of violations of academic integrity, the procedures used to arrive at a judgment, possible sanctions, and the process of appeal.
 This policy will be enforced rigorously and without discrimination.
 Please refer to your Student Handbook for a full discussion of the Policy on Academic Integrity.